Urology Residency Program

 The UC Davis Department of Urology is accredited for ten positions, and designed to provide trainees with increasing clinical responsibility in patient care and surgical experience.
 Training culminates in a final year as chief resident, where residents function more autonomously and take responsibility for supervising junior residents.
 Upon completion of the program, residents will have experience and confidence in all aspects of both adult and pediatric urology, including: urologic oncology, neurourology/reconstruction, endourology/laparoscopy, robotic surgery, infertility/impotence, and pediatric urology.

-There are a total of nine urology residents who rotate through the UC Davis Medical Center, Kaiser Permanente Hospitals and the Sacramento VA Medical Center.
+There are a total of ten urology residents who rotate through the UC Davis Medical Center, Kaiser Permanente Hospitals and the Sacramento VA Medical Center.

 During the PGY-3 and PGY-4 years, residents rotate through UC Davis Medical Center, Kaiser Permanente Hospital, and Sacramento VA Medical Center.
 During PGY-5 year, residents are provided time to pursue research interests.
 In the PGY-6 year, residents act as Chiefs and have responsibility for organizing conferences and supervising junior residents and medical students.